starnowski/posjsonhelper/README.md

 ### How to attach postgresql dialect

+**Important!
+This section is only valid for Hibernate 5.**
 To be able to use the posjsonhelper library in the project there has to be specified correct hibernate dialect.
 Library implements few wrappers that extends already existed hibernate dialects for postgresql:
 - com.github.starnowski.posjsonhelper.hibernate5.dialects.PostgreSQL10DialectWrapper
 - com.github.starnowski.posjsonhelper.hibernate5.dialects.PostgreSQL95DialectWrapper

-Dialect has to be set in hibernate configuation file for example:
+Dialect has to be set in hibernate configuration file for example:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>